lstandish/strongman-md/docs/user-guide.md

 #### To Create a New Password Entry
 1. Just enter the domain and username.
 Change the password computation options for this username if necessary (use the '☰' icon). **Select the appropriate category from the dropdown list.**
-2. Click the "Compute" button.
+2. Click the "Compute/Save" button.
 The password is calculated and (optionally) copied to clipboard.
 The next time you need this password, you can select it from the dropdown list.
 This is a *computed* password.
 If you need to change it later, you can increment the password number in the '☰' options menu.
 3. If you want to want to *use your own password* instead of a computed one, just edit edit the password field and click the "Save" button.
 This *"custom"* password will be AES256-encrypted and stored on the server.

 ### Secure Notes